 Our curriculum incorporates comprehensive instruction integrated with the development, stimulation and increased awareness of the creative process.
 This ensures that our Visual Art majors become proficient creative problem solvers capable of freely expressing themselves.

-Department of Art faculty are professional practitioners who have close ties with the New York City art world.
-The Gallery at Higgins Hall serves as a venue for a broad range of professional and student exhibitions, while the Visiting Artist Lecture Series features an impressive array of practitioners.
-Bus trips provide our students the opportunity to visit galleries and museums in Manhattan each semester.
+The Gallery at The School of Visual & Performing Arts serves as a venue for a broad range of professional and student exhibitions, while the Visiting Artist Lecture Series features an impressive array of practitioners.
+Bus trips provide our students the opportunity to visit galleries and museums each semester in the surrounding area, including Manhattan.

 All students pursuing the Bachelor of Arts in Art degree at WCSU will demonstrate the following upon graduation: